Kens3i/Excel-Webscraping-Projects/README.md

 <br>
 ![](https://media0.giphy.com/media/vgS9c8KaZacV6XIcm9/giphy.gif?cid=ecf05e47kz0lvja06pr9cg647dk8l5p3eaqh18lcpj33p31t&rid=giphy.gif&ct=s)
 <br>
-Selenium is an extremely powerful tool used for  web data scraping however, it has some flaws that is fair because it was produced mainly to test web applications.
-On the other hand, BeautifulSoup was developed produced for data scraping and it is extremely powerful indeed.
-However, even BeautifulSoup has its faults, it won’t be beneficial if the required data is behind the “wall”, as it needs user’s login for accessing the data or needs some actions from users.
+Selenium is an extremely powerful tool used for web data scraping however, it has some flaws that are fair because it was produced mainly to test web applications.
+On the other hand, BeautifulSoup was developed and produced for data scraping and it is extremely powerful indeed.
+However, even if BeautifulSoup has its faults, it won’t be beneficial if the required data is behind the “wall”, as it needs the user’s login for accessing the data or needs some actions from users.
 That’s where we can utilize Selenium, for automating user interactions through the website as well as we would use BeautifulSoup for scraping data.

 I would be using BeautifulSoup and Selenium to extract product information like name, ratings, etc. from https://www.amazon.in/.